-2.1 Outline of the Expanded Area
+2.1 Outline of the Expanded Area 2

-It is planned that Area 2-1 is slightly expanded with adding about 10 ha of land.
-The Expanded Area consists of 4 sub-areas.
+It is planned that Area 2-1 is slightly expanded with adding about 11 ha of land.
+The Expanded Area 2 consists of 3 Sub-Areas.
 Areas and locations of respective sub-areas are shown in Table 2-1 and Figure 2-1.

-This table shows the demarcated area to be developed as the Expanded Area.
-If a land plot is partially affected by development of the Expanded Area, this RWP is also applicable for the partially affected land plots, and those who own, live or use the fully or partially affected land plots are considered as PAHs of the Expanded Area, unless they were compensated in the past land acquisition procedure (e.g. Area 2-1).
+If a land plot is partially affected by development of the Expanded Area 2, this RWP is also applicable for the partially affected land plots, and those who own, live or use the fully or partially affected land plots are considered as PAHs of the Expanded Area 2, unless they were compensated in the past land acquisition procedure.